AbolarinMary/LITA-SALES-PROJECT/README.md

  Data Cleaning and Preparation
 ---

 Data cleaning is a crucial step in the data analysis process that ensures data is accurate, consistent, and complete.

 Here are some steps you can take to clean data for analysis:

+- Data loading and inspection
+- Handling missing variables
+- -Data cleaning and formatting

 ![Screenshot (560)](https://github.com/user-attachments/assets/a2328b07-ed69-42d9-8f91-d17356486506)